AnirudhG07/cheatshh/docs/tldr/cheatshh.md

 # cheatshh

-> Cheatshh - CLI cheatshheet with customized descriptions, tldr and groups, to look into for your reference.
+> CLI cheatsheet with customized descriptions, tldr and groups, to look into for your reference.
 > Press Enter to a command to copy it to your clipboard and exit.
 > More information: <https://github.com/AnirudhG07/cheatshh>.

-- Add a new command independently or in a group:
+- [a]dd a new command to the cheatshheet:

-`cheatshh -a`
+`cheatshh --add`

-- Edit an existing command description & possibly to add it in a group:
+- Edit ([ec]) an existing command's description or group in the cheatshheet:

-`cheatshh -ec`
+`cheatshh --edit-command`

-- Delete a command:
+- Delete ([dc)] a command from the cheatshheet:

-`cheatshh -dc`
+`cheatshh --delete-command`

-- Create a new group:
+- Create a new [g]roup:

-`cheatshh -g`
+`cheatshh --group`

-- Edit a group's name or description:
+- Edit ([eg]) an existing group's name or description in the cheatsheet:

-`cheatshh -eg`
+`cheatshh --edit-group`

-- Delete a group:
+- Delete ([dg)] a group and it's sub commands from commands.json file:

-`cheatshh -dg`
+`cheatshh --delete-group`

-- See the man pages as well:
+- Display [m]an pages after tldr in the preview:

-`cheatshh -m`
+`cheatshh --man`